-Expanding now Eq.~\eqref{eq:general-special} into the Taylor series at $\tau=0$ and comparing it with the Expansion~\eqref{eq:zero-expansion} one arrives at Eq.~\eqref{eq:u2k0}. \end{proof} \begin{remark} It is interesting to notice that Solution~\eqref{eq:tracesolution} of Eq.~\eqref{eq:dP3a=b=0} is the memory of this limiting equation about the last two terms of Eq.~\eqref{eq:dp3} which disappeared in the limit, $b=a\to0$.
-The original Solution~\eqref{eq:zero-expansion} is defined by the condition of cancelation of the singularity at $\tau=0$ related with the presence of these two terms.
+Expanding now equation~\eqref{eq:general-special} into the Taylor series at $\tau=0$ and comparing it with the expansion~\eqref{eq:zero-expansion} one arrives at equation~\eqref{eq:u2k0}. \end{proof} \begin{Remark}It is interesting to notice that solution~\eqref{eq:tracesolution} of equation~\eqref{eq:dP3a=b=0} is the memory of this limiting equation about the last two terms of equation~\eqref{eq:dp3} which disappeared in the limit, $b=a\to0$.
+The original solution~\eqref{eq:zero-expansion} is defined by the condition of cancelation of the singularity at $\tau=0$ related with the presence of these two terms.
 It is clear that after the limit the terms that disappear cannot affect on the solutions of the equation obtained in the limit, especially taking into account that the other members of the equation remained unchanged.
-Nevertheless, among solutions of the limiting equation there is the one which remember about the disappeared terms! \end{remark} \begin{corollary}
+Nevertheless, among solutions of the limiting equation there is the one which remember about the disappeared terms! \end{Remark} \begin{Corollary}